International cooperation: European Wilderness Society and the United States

 International cooperation is a key feature within the European Wilderness Society.
 Not only within Europe, but also worldwide.
 Building on last year’s visit of US Wilderness Veteran Garry Oye and Van Keele in Tamsweg.
-Our colleague Verena Gruber will now pay a return visit to the United States for two months to focus on transcontinental cooperations in Wilderness Stewardship.
-Building a Network, exchanging knowledge and developing joint projects will form her main tasks during this trip.
+Our colleague Verena Gruber paid a return visit to the United States for two months to focus on transcontinental cooperations in Wilderness Stewardship.
+Building a Network, exchanging knowledge and developing joint projects formed her main tasks during this trip.

 International Exchange Programmes

-The two main projects will be a the new International Wilderness Student Exchange Programme and a Wilderness Fellow Exchange Programme.
+The two main projects were a the new International Wilderness Student Exchange Programme and a Wilderness Fellow Exchange Programme.

 Wilderness Student Exchange Programme